 Paul is also a licensed trainer to deliver Coaching Skills Workshops for Christian leaders.
 He has served as trustee with various national ministries, and continues to be involved in leadership and teaching in his local church and throughout the UK.

-Jenny, founder of Epiphany Life Coaching, is a life, career and Gallup strengths coach who works with both private clients and organisations.
+Jenny, founder of Epiphany Life Coaching, is a life, career and Gallup strengths coach and 'Accredited Master Coach', who works with both private clients and organisations.
 Clients span 6 continents and range from Senior Executives to mission partners; students to business owners; parents to doctors.

 Jenny trained to become a coach after living overseas and seeing the amount of disillusionment and burnout there was within the expat community.
 Working with people who feel stuck, she gets a thrill out of seeing people have an ‘epiphany’ moment.

 Before becoming an accredited coach, Jenny worked as a BBC radio producer and reporter.
 Prior to that, she worked for FEBA Radio and was a PR professional with the international aid and development agency, World Vision.
 She has lived in the Seychelles, Sri Lanka and New York, and currently lives in West Sussex in the UK.

 Dorothy recently retired after a long career in mission which included 25 years of overseas living and many years in mission ‘personnel’ work.